 “the most recognisable woman in business in the UK”

 Karren began her career in advertising sales straight after leaving school.
 In 1993, aged just 23, she was appointed Managing Director of Birmingham City Football Club when it was in administration.
-Four years later in 1997, she became the youngest Managing Director of a UL plc when she floated the club on the London Stock Exchange.
+Four years later in 1997, she became the youngest Managing Director of a UK plc when she floated the club on the London Stock Exchange.

-Having turned Birmingham City around, Karren negotiated the club’s sale for over £81 million in 2009, leaving 2 months later.

-January 2010 saw Brady appointed Vice-Chairman of West Ham United FC, where she led a successful bid for the club’s move to London’s iconic 54,000 seat Olympic Stadium two years later.
-Under her leadership, West Ham has become one of the 5 fastest-growing brands in world football.
+Having turned Birmingham City around, Karren sold the club in 2009 for £82,000,000.
+She joined the board of West Ham United in January 2010, and negotiated a successful bid for the club’s move to London’s iconic 60,000-seat Olympic Stadium.
+Under her leadership, West Ham has become one of the five fastest-growing brands in world football.

 Karren’s wealth of experience and passion for supporting entrepreneurs led to her appointment as the government’s Small Business Ambassador by the Prime Minister, David Cameron, in 2013.
 In December of the same year, she was named in the 2014 New Year Honours, receiving a CBE for her services to entrepreneurship and women in business.
 Later in 2014, Karren was elevated to the House of Lord’s by the Prime Minister, taking the title Baroness Karren Brady of Knightsbridge.

 “Business Woman of the Year, Most Inspirational Woman of the Year… Spirit of Everywoman award…”